The Assumption That Misses the Point

 Because I spend my days on a computer.

-From the outside, it looks like comfort.
+From the outside, it can look like comfort.

-It looks like avoidance.
+It can look like avoidance.

-It looks like less effort.
+It can look like less effort.

-That assumption misses almost everything.
+But that assumption misses almost everything.

 Mental Labor Is Still Labor

-Working in technology isn't passive.
+Working in technology is not passive.

 It requires: